The health risks of too much alcohol

 In the long term, if you regularly drink more than the recommended amounts, alcohol can damage your brain, heart, stomach, reproductive organs and nerves.

 Regularly drinking too much can lead to dependency or addiction.
-Alcoholism is terrible for your health and can also ruin relationships, families, your finances and your enjoyment of life.
+This can be terrible for your health and can also ruin relationships, families, your finances and your enjoyment of life.